-It is not enough to put-off evil and expect to avoid corruption.
-One must fill the void with the pursuit of righteousness in order to avoid corruption.
+To put off evil and expect to avoid corruption is not enough.
+We must fill the void with the pursuit of righteousness to avoid corruption.

 A. BUT HIS DELIGHT IS IN THE LAW OF THE LORD

-Distinguished from someone who is affected by evil is one who chooses instead to delight (chephets) meaning “to find good pleasure” in God’s instruction.
-This intentionally contrasting passage implies that whatever serves to shape your beliefs will inform and determine your behavior.
-In Joshua 1:8 God makes this connection.
+Distinguished from someone who is affected by evil are those who choose instead to delight (chephets), meaning “to find good pleasure,” in God’s instruction.
+This intentionally contrasting passage implies that whatever serves to shape our beliefs will inform and determine our behavior.
+In Joshua 1:8, God makes this connection.

-The law of the Lord (torah) means “instruction.”
-It is an Old Testament synonym for the whole of Scripture.
-Solomon states in Proverbs 3:1–2 a parallel sense of understanding,
+The law of the Lord (torah), which means “instruction,” is an OT synonym for the whole of Scripture.
+Solomon states in Proverbs 3:1–2 a parallel sense of understanding:

 B. AND IN HIS LAW HE MEDITATES DAY AND NIGHT

-To meditate (hagah) meaning “to muse and ponder” God’s instructions day and night is to habitually invest time and energy with God.
-This is what a wise person invests his or her time doing in lieu of talking to, hanging out with, and befriending evil people.
-States the Psalmist in 34:8:
+To meditate (hagah), meaning “to muse and ponder” on God’s instructions day and night, is to habitually invest time and energy with God.
+A wise person invests his or her time meditating in lieu of talking to, hanging out with, and befriending evil people.
+States the psalmist in 34:8:

 The Hebrew word for refuge (chasah) carries with it the idea of seeking God’s shelter, His sanctuary.

 Don’t think you are alone in this struggle!
-Work to discipline yourself to muse and ponder God’s presence, greatness and blessing on a regular, daily basis.
-Such a habit will prove refreshment and strength to your inner soul and become a want of your heart — that is if you train yourself !
-To meditate on the Word and taste the presence of God will insure the following.
+Work to discipline yourself to muse and ponder God’s presence, greatness, and blessing on a regular, daily basis.
+Such a habit will prove to bring refreshment and strength to your inner soul and become a want of your heart—that is, if you train yourself !
+To meditate on the Word and taste the presence of God will ensure the following.